-Under Alternative 1, the Navy would potentially reroute approximately 12 miles of the existing Paiute Pipeline south of the proposed expansion area of B-17.
+Under Alternative 1, the Navy would purchase the approximately 12 miles of the existing Paiute Pipeline south of the proposed expansion area of B-17.
 The Paiute Pipeline relocation segment would include the same specifications as the existing pipeline.
-The Navy would work with the pipeline owner in developing a proposal to reroute the affected pipeline section.
-However, an ROW application submitted to the BLM by the pipeline owner would formally identify any proposed reroute.
+The Navy would purchase and fund relocation of that portion of the pipeline.
+A ROW application submitted to the BLM by the pipeline owner would formally identify any proposed reroute.
 Site-specific environmental analysis and NEPA planning would be required before any potential relocation of the pipeline could occur.
-The Navy would have responsibility for planning, designing, permitting, funding, and constructing any realignment of the pipeline.
+Using funds provided by the Navy, the pipeline owner would be responsible for planning, designing, permitting, and constructing any realignment of the pipeline.
 The Navy would not utilize any portion of an expanded B-17 range (if implemented) that would overlap the existing pipeline unless and until any such re-routing of the pipeline has been completed and made available to the pipeline owner.
 The BLM would have decision authority with respect to any proposed final routing subsequent to completion of site-specific environmental analysis.

 B-20's primary use is air-to-ground delivery of live munitions to a variety of targets.
 Under Alternative 1, B-20 would expand in all directions, growing by approximately 180,329 acres (Table 2-1) and increasing in total size to approximately 221,334 acres.
 This expansion would include approximately 3,200 acres of land currently withdrawn by USFWS as a portion of the 17,848-acre Fallon National Wildlife Refuge.
 The Navy is not proposing to develop targets in the refuge.
-Due to the safety concerns associated with being within a WDZ, the Navy and the USFWS would close the refuge lands to the public.
-The USFWS would continue to manage the land under a Memorandum of Understanding (MOU) with the Navy and USFWS.
+Due to the safety concerns associated with being within a WDZ, those portions of the refuge lands would be closed to the public.
+The Navy anticipates entering into an agreement (Memorandum of Understanding [MOU]) with the USFWS, to allow the continued management of portion of the Fallon National Wildlife Refuge within B-20 to be closed to all public access, but to continue to be managed as a wildlife refuge.